LilianaEverett/w07_weekend_homework_API_news_app/README.md

 ## To view the application running:

-download or clone the repository in the terminal: cd into the repository folder
+download or clone the repository.

+In the terminal: cd into the repository folder

 `npm install`